Declaring War On Riders Who Cause Trail Closures…

 What The Media Can Do

 Same goes for the snowmobile media.
 The magazines, television programs and websites that live and breath snowmobiling must become active participants in promoting Stay On Trail or Stay Home.
-And their photos, editorials, articles and advertising need to unequivocally support that position when it comes to trail riding.
+And media photos, editorials, articles and advertising need to unequivocally support that position when it comes to trail riding.
+The media need to help educate riders about why everyone should stay on trail.
+Like Supertrax Magazine did recently.

 Unless we declare war on trespassers now, I fear we’re doomed to be riding snowmobile trails that disappear out from under us like snow melting in the spring.
 And that’s certainly not a future I want to contemplate.
 What about you?